General Coronavirus Questions

 Employees should notify their supervisor and stay home if they are sick and seek medical attention depending on the severity of their symptoms.

 It is best not make assumptions and we must respect the privacy of members of our campus community.
-Keep in mind we are in the midst of cold and flu season, and respiratory infections are common.(+) More information (-) Close
+Keep in mind that other respiratory infections are common.(+) More information (-) Close

 Most of these can be treated with rest and over-the-counter medications to manage symptoms.
 Absent a positive test, there is no way to know if an acquaintance is suffering from COVID-19 or another illness.
 The University is not in a position to require employees or students who are ill to provide documentation of a negative COVID-19 test.

 It is understandable that you may feel stressed or anxious about the situation.
-The World Health Organization advises that if you are not in an area where COVID-19 is spreading, or if you have not traveled from one of those areas or been in close contact with someone who has within the past 14 days, your chances of getting COVID-19 are currently low.
 It is a good idea to get the facts to help you accurately determine your risks so that you can take reasonable precautions.
 The CDC has many resources on this topic.